Symptoms as Disguised Messages

-Many people enter therapy because their day-to-day life has become disrupted by symptoms such as compulsions, anxiety, depression, feeling stuck, a lack of desire, and painful reminiscences.
+Many people enter therapy because their day-to-day lives have become disrupted by symptoms such as compulsions, anxiety, depression, feeling stuck, a lack of desire, or painful reminiscences.

-For example, a high fever, cough, runny nose, red and watery eyes, along with a rash are probably symptoms we have the measles virus.
+For example, a high fever, cough, runny nose, red and watery eyes, and a rash are classic symptoms of the measles virus.

-So symptoms in therapy can be thought of as protective or defensive formations, a sign that we are somehow ‘out of sync’ with ourselves.
+So therapy symptoms can be thought of as protective or defensive formations—signs that we are somehow ‘out of sync’ with ourselves.

-We can imagine a situation in which Force 1 and Force 2 are in conflict, are equally matched and somehow cancel each other out.
+Imagine a situation where Force 1 and Force 2 are in conflict, equally matched, and cancel each other out.

 symptoms in therapy represent not an illness but a compromise

-People often turn to therapy not because they have a symptom but because a symptom has become too disruptive or has come to be maintained at too high a price.
+People often turn to therapy not because they have a symptom, but because the symptom has become too disruptive or costly to maintain.

-The first task of therapy is not to remove the symptom but to approach it as a protective or defensive formation, to follow its purpose.
+The first task of therapy isn’t to remove the symptom but to approach it as a protective formation and understand its purpose.

 David Hockney